Chieze-Franklin/bizdom/README.md

 # Datadom

-This package is designed to help you capture your business domains, domain models, and domain rules.
+This package is designed to help you define, tests, and execute your business domains, domain models, and domain rules.

 ## Goals